angular/angular/aio/content/guide/ngmodule-faq.md

 An injector can add providers *until it's first used*.
 Once an injector starts creating and delivering services, its provider list is frozen; no new providers are allowed.

-When an applications starts, Angular first configures the root injector with the providers of all eagerly loaded NgModules *before* creating its first component and injecting any of the provided services.
+When an application starts, Angular first configures the root injector with the providers of all eagerly loaded NgModules *before* creating its first component and injecting any of the provided services.
 Once the application begins, the application root injector is closed to new providers.

 Time passes and application logic triggers lazy loading of an NgModule.